India debates raising taxes on the rich ahead of budget

 "I think we should have stability in tax rates but we should consider the argument that very rich should be asked to pay a little more on some occasions, but that is not the view I am expressing.
 That is simply the argument I have heard and I am repeating," Chidambaram said in a TV interview aired on Thursday.

-Chidambaram offered no definition of the "very rich", but his comments are likely to please many in his centre-left Congress party who feel recent reforms to further liberalise the economy favour corporate India at the expense of the common man.
+Chidambaram offered no definition of the "very rich", but his comments are likely to please many in his centre-left Congress party who feel recent reforms to further liberalize the economy favor corporate India at the expense of the common man.

 The Congress party is facing a tough fight to hold on to power in a series of state elections this year and general elections due by May 2014.